 How is testicular cancer diagnosed?

-During a physical exam, the doctor will feel the testicles for swelling or tenderness and for the size and location of any lumps.
+The doctor will feel the testicles for swelling or tenderness and for the size and location of any lumps.
 The doctor will also examine your abdomen, lymph nodes, and other parts of your body carefully, looking for any possible signs of cancer spread.
 Often the results of the exam are normal aside from the testicles.
 If a lump or other sign of testicular cancer is found, tests testing is needed to look for the cause.

 Ultrasound of the testicles